Harsh-Butani/Competitive-Programming/Notes.md

     return sum+1;
 }
 ```
 - Suppose an array of positive integers is given.
-We need to calculate $k^{th}$ largest sum that can be made from these integers where each integer can be chosen any number of times.
+We need to calculate $k^{th}$ smallest sum that can be made from these integers where each integer can be chosen any number of times.
 If multiple sets have same sum, the sum is counted only once.
 This is done as follows
 ```cpp
 set<int>st;
 st.insert(0);